mitre-attack/attack-navigator/USAGE.md

 The text configuration dropdown allows for the configuration of the font (serif, sans-serif, and monospace) of the exported render.

-Unlike in previous versions of the Navigator, in ATT&CK Navigator Version 4.4 text size is automatically calculated to optimize readability.
+Unlike in previous versions of the Navigator, in more recent versions of the ATT&CK Navigator text size is automatically calculated to optimize readability.

 ## ![Customizing the Legend](nav-app/src/assets/icons/ic_view_list_black_24px.svg)Customizing the Legend